top of page

 · Evaluate an event or process … `

-These are the parts of the job that clients understand and expect you to deliver.
+Clients understand and expect you to deliver on these parts of the job.
 Most elements of a facilitation TOR can be matched to specific deliverables: a concept note, designed agenda, session plans, training curriculum and plans, implementation of an agreed agenda, an evaluation strategy.

 Positive and less positive shadow elements of facilitation